-- The purchase is made wholly or mainly for the purpose of benefiting the trade carried on by the company - The transaction should not be part of a scheme or arrangement made to avoid tax. - The vendor must be resident and ordinarily resident, or treated as resident and ordinarily resident, in the UK. - The vendor should have been the beneficial owner of the shares for at least five years immediately preceding the sale. - The vendor's shareholding must be substantially reduced, ie. by more than 25% as a result of the sale.
+- The purchase is made wholly or mainly for the purpose of benefiting the trade carried on by the company. - The transaction should not be part of a scheme or arrangement made to avoid tax. - The vendor must be resident and ordinarily resident in the UK. - The vendor should have been the beneficial owner of the shares for at least five years immediately preceding the sale (reduced to 3 years if the shares are inherited). - The vendor's shareholding must be substantially reduced, ie. by more than 25%, and after the sale the vendor must not be connected with the company.